BloomTech-Labs/labs9-employee-scheduler/docs/TDD.md

 ---
 ### Account Type: Owner / Superuser
-**Description:**
-Superuser account(s) are used by the business owner(s) in order to perform HR tasks, such as hiring and firing employees.
+**Description:** Superuser account(s) are used by the business owner(s) in order to perform HR tasks, such as hiring and firing employees.
-**Needs:**
-​Add/remove managers and employees; view, create, edit, save and delete all data on the site.
+**Needs:** Add/remove managers and employees; view, create, edit, save and delete all data on the site.

 ---
 ### Account Type: Supervisor
 **Description:** ​Can create new employees and set the schedule for them.
-**Needs:**
-​View, create, edit, and delete employees information (name, phone etc) and create edit and delete the schedule.
+**Needs:** View, create, edit, and delete employees information (name, phone etc) and create edit and delete the schedule.

 ---
 ### Account Type: Employee
-**Description:**
-​Employees need to be able to communicate their availability in advance, to ensure they can get scheduled without unnecessary conflicts.
+**Description:**  ​Employees need to be able to communicate their availability in advance, to ensure they can get scheduled without unnecessary conflicts.
 They can also request time off in advance.
 The interface allows them to see whether requests and schedules are pending, or have been accepted.

-**Needs:**
-​Can access schedules to which they are assigned, request time off, provide availability.
+**Needs:** Can access schedules to which they are assigned, request time off, provide availability.
 Can change some personal information.

 ---